-She is a graduate of Johns Hopkins University, where she received a Master of Arts degree in communications after studying communications and health literacy for two years.
+Stephanie is a graduate of Johns Hopkins University, where she received a Master of Arts degree in nonprofit and corporate communications as well as health communications.

-After leaving high school early to attend Bard College at Simon's Rock, Stephanie received her Associate's degree at the age of 18 and went on to UMass Boston to earn her Bachelor's degree in English at the age of 20.
-On her own personal life path, she has often taken the unconventional road and this helps her to think outside the box when supporting people with complex mental and physical health issues.
+After leaving high school early to attend Bard College at Simon's Rock, Stephanie received her Associate's degree at the age of 18 and went on to graduate from UMass Boston with her Bachelor's degree in English at the age of 20.

 Stephanie is a graduate of the Functional Medicine Coaching Academy and she maintains a coaching practice working with clients who want to optimize their health using dietary and lifestyle interventions.

 Stephanie is also a proud two-time graduate of the National Outdoor Leadership School.
 Hey, bear!